CaMeLs Can Use Computers Too: System-level Security for Computer Use Agents: Methodology

-This structure allows the P-LLM to reason in advance by generating code that anticipates multiple failure modes and state transitions.
-We arrived at this methodology by analysing successful plans on the benchmarks, where initial single-shot plans frequently failed due to implicit assumptions about computer state.
-Successful plans consistently gathered state information first, explicitly verified assumptions, and only then acted on verified conditions.
+This structure allows the P-LLM to reason in advance by generating branches and loops centered around \texttt{verify\_hypothesis} outcomes, anticipating multiple failure modes and state transitions.
+We arrived at this methodology by analyzing successful plans on OSWorld: they consistently gathered state information first, explicitly verified assumptions, and only then acted.
 This pattern proved especially critical for handling the ambiguous initial states in benchmark tasks, where one-sentence descriptions provide no information about the current computer environment.
-Further implementation details are in \cref{sec:methodology:subsec:dual-llm_cua:subsubsec:practicality}.